 Diagnose and treat acute, episodic, or chronic illness, independently or as part of a healthcare team.
 May focus on health promotion and disease prevention.
 May order, perform, or interpret diagnostic tests such as lab work and x rays.
 May prescribe medication.
 Must be registered nurses who have specialized graduate education.

-Acute Care Nurse Practitioner, Adult Nurse Practitioner, Advanced Practice Registered Nurse (APRN), ARNP Specialist (Advanced Registered Nurse Practitioner Specialist), Cardiology Nurse Practitioner, CPNP (Certified Pediatric Nurse Practitioner), Family Nurse Practitioner, Family Practice Certified Advanced Registered Nurse Practitioner, Gastroenterology Nurse Practitioner, Nurse Practitioner (NP), Pediatric Nurse Practitioner, Women's Health Care Nurse Practitioner
+Acute Care Nurse Practitioner, Adult Nurse Practitioner, Advanced Practice Registered Nurse (APRN), ARNP Specialist (Advanced Registered Nurse Practitioner Specialist), Cardiology Nurse Practitioner, CPNP (Certified Pediatric Nurse Practitioner), Family Nurse Practitioner (FNP), Family Practice Certified Advanced Registered Nurse Practitioner, Gastroenterology Nurse Practitioner, Nurse Practitioner (NP), Pediatric Nurse Practitioner (PNP), Women's Health Care Nurse Practitioner

 Annual Projected Job Openings